 The pyramid of Unas is located in the southwest of Djoser's funerary complex in the north of the Saqqara step pyramid.
 Unas pyramid is an unassuming pile of loose blocks that stood 43 m high with a slope of 56°.
 The king's burial chamber measures 57.8 m to aside.
 The pyramid of Unas is highly built in a manner similar to the pyramid of Djedkare's, it is decorated with a ceiling adorned with stars and white alabaster-lined walls inscribed with enchanting hieroglyphs which are known for being the earliest example of funerary inscriptions.
 The core of the masonry consists of accreted blocks, encased with a fine limestone casing.
 Unfortunately, the pyramid fell into decay during the new kingdom (1570-1050 BC).

-The beauty of the ancient Egyptian and pyramid is truly infinite, so be part of this great adventure and explore this majestic land through our vacation packages to Egypt.
+The beauty of the ancient Egyptian and pyramid is truly infinite, so be part of this great adventure and explore this majestic land through our holiday packages to Egypt from the UK.

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.